boboldehampsink/import/README.md

 Changelog
 =================
 ###0.8.0###
- - Added the ability to import Users
+ - Added the ability to import Users and Categories
  - Added the ability to download the originally uploaded file
  - Added the ability to delete import history
  - Changed the "registerImportFinish" hook to "onImportFinish" event